recursivezero/astro-editor/docs/user-guide.md

 Steps 1-3 are very much _writer mode_ tasks, while 4 & 5 are definitely _coder mode_ tasks.
 Astro Editor is only concerned with the former, which means:

 - Code blocks are not syntax highlighted.
 If you have code examples in your files you're better off authoring them in a coding tool which can properly lint, format and check your code examples.
-- There's no mechanism for comitting or publishing in Astro Editor.
+- There's no mechanism for committing or publishing in Astro Editor.
 You should do that in a code editor or terminal.
 - There's no way to preview your writing.
 The best way to do that is by running your astro site locally with `pnpm run dev` and looking at it there.

-Because the goal of this **simplicity when in writer mode**, Astro Editor is intentionally opinionated about its UI and limits the user customisation features to _"making it work with your Astro project and no more"_.
-It's not possible to customise the colour schemes, typeface etc. If you need fine-grained customization & extensibility we recommend using a custom profile in VSCode (or Obsidian) which you've set up for Markdown editing.
+Because the goal of this **simplicity when in writer mode**, Astro Editor is intentionally opinionated about its UI and limits the user customization features to _"making it work with your Astro project and no more"_.
+It's not possible to customize the colour schemes, typeface etc. If you need fine-grained customization & extensibility we recommend using a custom profile in VSCode (or Obsidian) which you've set up for Markdown editing.

 ### Astro Requirements